Back to Glossary

 How It Works

-Organizations maintain blocklists based on spam reports, honeypots (fake addresses that only receive spam), and automated detection.
-When a mail server receives an email, it queries one or more blocklists.
-If the sender's IP or domain is listed, the email may be rejected or sent to spam.
+Organizations maintain blocklists based on spam reports, spam traps, and sending patterns.
+When you send email, receiving servers query these lists.
+If your IP or domain is listed, your email may be blocked or sent to spam.
 Each blocklist has its own criteria and removal process.

 Best Practices

-• 3Act immediately if listed to identify and fix the cause
+• 3Act quickly if blocklisted - identify the cause and request removal

 Frequently Asked Questions

-Use tools like MXToolbox, MultiRBL, or your ESP's reputation monitoring.
-These check your IP and domain against dozens of major blocklists and report any listings.
+Use blocklist checking tools like MXToolbox, Spamhaus Lookup, or your ESP's deliverability dashboard.
+These check your IP and domain against multiple blocklists.
+Check regularly as part of deliverability monitoring.